Feud: History

 Blood feuds were common in societies with a weak rule of law (or where the state did not consider itself responsible for mediating this kind of dispute), where family and kinship ties were the main source of authority.
 An entire family was considered responsible for the actions of any of its members.
-Sometimes two separate branches of the same family even came to blows, or worse, over some dispute.
+Sometimes two separate branches of the same family even came to blows, or further, over some dispute.

 The practice has mostly disappeared with more centralized societies where law enforcement and criminal law take responsibility for punishing lawbreakers.

 Feuds in Antiquity

 Ancient Greece

 In Homeric ancient Greece, the practice of personal vengeance against wrongdoers was considered natural and customary: "Embedded in the Greek morality of retaliation is the right of vengeance...
 Feud is a war, just as war is an indefinite series of revenges; and such acts of vengeance are sanctioned by the gods".

 Hebrew Law

 In ancient Hebrew law, it was considered the duty of the individual and family to avenge unlawful bloodshed, on behalf of God and on behalf of the deceased.
 The executor of the law of blood-revenge who personally put the initial killer to death was given a special designation: go'el haddam, the blood-avenger or blood-redeemer (Book of Numbers 35: 19, etc.).
 Six Cities of Refuge were established to provide protection and due process for any unintentional manslayers.
 The avenger was forbidden from harming an unintentional killer if the killer took refuge in one of these cities.
 As the Oxford Companion to the Bible states: "Since life was viewed as sacred (Genesis 9.6), no amount of blood money could be given as recompense for the loss of the life of an innocent person; it had to be "life for life" (Exodus 21.23; Deuteronomy 19.21)".